godfreynolan/jetpacks/readme.md

 }
 ```

-In addition, the `onSupportNavigate` was overridden to use the new navigation controller
+In addition, the `onSupportNavigateUp` was overridden to use the new navigation controller
 ```kotlin
 override fun onSupportNavigateUp(): Boolean {
     val navController = findNavController(R.id.nav_host_fragment_container)